-Total adjusted equity at 31 March 2023 of €439,143 thousand is up €6,523 thousand on 31 December 2022.
-This change is due to the profit for the period, other comprehensive income (relating to the net actuarial gains/losses on defined benefit liability, changes in fair value of hedging derivatives as well as changes in translation reserve), to the accounting of the stock grant plans and to the Group's purchases of treasury shares during the first quarter of 2023.
+Total adjusted equity at 31 March 2024 of €458,283 thousand is up €17,171 thousand on 31 December 2023.
+This change is due to the profit for the period, other comprehensive income (relating to the net actuarial gains/losses on defined benefit plans, changes in the fair value of hedging derivatives and financial assets measured at FVOCI as well as changes in translation reserve) and the recognition of the stock grant plans referrable to the first quarter 2024.

-Total equity at 31 March 2023 includes a negative reserve for treasury shares equal to €11,896 thousand that corresponds to the 798,243 treasury shares owned by the parent (equal to 1.280% of its share capital) at the reporting date.
+Total equity at 31 March 2024 includes the reserve for treasury shares of €28,081 thousand, corresponding to the 1,491,734 treasury shares held by the Parent (equal to 2.391% of its share capital).
 This situation is unchanged at the date of preparation of this report.

-The Salcef Group's order backlog at 31 March 2023 exceeds €1.75 billion and includes track works (72.8%), energy sector works (16.8%), infrastructure works (7.0%), sleepers and prefabricated products production (2.6%), machinery construction and maintenance contracts (0.7%) and grinding works (0.1%), which ensure continuity using the existing operating units active in the relevant geographical areas.
+The Salcef Group's order backlog at 31 March 2024 exceeds €2.3 billion and includes track works (66.2%), energy sector works (23.1%), infrastructure works (5.9%), production of sleepers and prefabricated products (2.2%), machinery construction and maintenance contracts (2.2%) and grinding works (0.3%), which ensure continuity using the existing operating units active in the relevant geographical areas.

-The Salcef Group's order backlog at 31 March 2023 is detailed by business unit below:
+The Salcef Group's order backlog at 31 March 2024 is detailed by business unit below: